 There’s always something going on at the Landungsbrücken.
 Harbour round-trips start every few minutes, taking tourists around the Hamburg harbour and showing them the maritime sights with extensive stories.
 But you can also see the huge container ships, the Elbe shores with a lower-cost alternative.
-With a normal HVV ticket or the Hamburg CARD, you can take any of the seven harbour ferry lines.
+With a normal hvv ticket, our Hamburg CARD, or the Deutschlandticket you can take any of the seven harbour ferry lines.
 These leave from the Landungsbrücken regularly for the various piers along the Elbe and are the maritime alternative to bus and train for many Hamburg locals.

 Our tip: Take Line 62 from Landungsbrücken Brücke 3 to Finkenwerder.
 On this journey, you pass the Blohm + Voss Docks, the fish auction hall, the Dockland (where ocean liners are often moored), the Övelgönne Museum Harbour and Elbe beach and on many beautiful Blankenese villas.